schierproducts/schier-api-documentation/src/grease-monkey/projects.md

 This object references a project *(or sizing)* within Grease Monkey.
 You can retrieve a list of projects within Grease Monkey.

-You can also view more detailed information about an individual project and all of the attributing factors (kitchen fixtures, spaces, etc).
+You can also view more detailed information about an individual project and all the attributing factors (kitchen fixtures, spaces, etc).

 ## Base Endpoints